ahzamir/hello-rails-react/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+-Thank you to Microverse Inc.

 ## 📝 License

-This project is [MIT](./MIT.md) licensed.
+This project is [MIT](./LICENSE.md) licensed.